snehalkumar5577/gbfs-processor/docs/architecture-overview.md

 ## Considerations for Future Enhancements

+### Observability
 - **Alerts**: Implementing alerting mechanisms for anomalies in bike-sharing statistics.
+Integrate it with slack
+- **Logging**: Configure persistance for log storage.
+Explore cheaper blob storage kind of options to store logs.
+- **Health Endpoints**: Create health and readiness endpoints

+### Business features
+- **Enhanced Dashbaords**: Enhanced dashboards with more features like historical data and trend.

+### Config and secrets management
 - **Configurability**: Allowing users to configure different GBFS providers dynamically.
-- **Enhanced Dashbaords**: Enhanced dashboards with more features like historical data and trend.
 - **Secrets Manager**: Implement secret manager to hold secrets required for apps.
 For example - DB creds.
 One option could be azure keyvault.

-- **Persistant storage**: Implement persistant storage for database running on kubernetes.
+### Security
+- **TLS**: Setup TLS termination at ingress and have redirect rule to serve only on 443
+- **Static code analysis**: Setup static code analysis in CI pipeline
+- **Container security scanning**: Setup container security scaning at pipeline level or at container repo level.
+- **Runtime security monitoring**: Setup tools like falco to actively monitor security threats

+### CICD
 - **GitOps**: Implement gitops for shipping changes seemlessly on all environments.
+- **UnitTests**: Write unit tests.
+Show test reports on pipeline.

+### Other
+- **Persistant storage**: Implement persistant storage for mongodb running on kubernetes.